Service & Recognition

 Jorgen-Philipp Sorenson Award

-In honor of the long-standing, former Chairman and President of the International Security Ligue the "Jørgen Philip-Sørensen Award" is presented at the Ligue's General Assembly.
-The award is given at the biennial event to individual(s) selected among nominees by member companies for Exceptional Leadership in the Security Industry.
+In honor of the long-standing, former Chairman and President of the International Security Ligue, the "Jørgen Philip-Sørensen Award" is presented to an individual(s) selected among nominees by member companies for Exceptional Leadership in the Security Industry.

 2025